ludovicm67/simple-js/README.md

 *So here in this case, only the '$' was transformed to 'sJS'*

 So you will be familiar with the requests.
-But simpleJS is not only for people from jQuery; this library will only contains the most useful tools for JavaScript developers with the help of the community.
-Everyone can read and improve this code, because it's easy to read and to add
+But simpleJS is not only for people from jQuery; this library will only contain the most useful tools for JavaScript developers with the help of the community.
+Everyone can read and improve this code, because it's easy to read and to add new components.

 ## simpleRequest

-With sJS, you can perform classics requests like in jQuery, but also in this way :
+With sJS, you can perform classics requests like in jQuery, but also in this way:

 ```js
 sJS.get('/my/url', function (err, res) {